macicchino/Food_Insecurity/README.md

 #### Potential topics
 - How are fast food expenditures related to food insecurity?
 - Does restaurant availability contribute to lowering food insecurity?
-- Which has a higher positive impact on food access: having more farmers markets or more general grocery stores?
+- Which has a greater positive impact on food access, having more farmers markets or more general grocery stores?
 - How does agritourism influence food insecurity?
-- How do community supported farms versus regular farms have an impact?
+- Do community supported farms and regular farms have a differing impact on food insecurity?

 ## Descriptive Analysis and Data Visualization
-TO explore the data tavel to the [Dashboard Link](https://public.tableau.com/app/profile/emery.scott/viz/FoodInsecurityDashboard/HousholdFoodInsecurityasitRelatestoPhysicalAccess?publish=yes)
+To explore the data tavel to the [Dashboard Link](https://public.tableau.com/app/profile/emery.scott/viz/FoodInsecurityDashboard/HousholdFoodInsecurityasitRelatestoPhysicalAccess?publish=yes)

 Below the group shares images from the interactive dashboard and some subsequent observations.

 ### Change in Food Insecurity Over Time (% Change)
-From 2008 to 2017 food insecurity decreased in all fifty states except for North Dakota, Louisiana and West Virginia.
-North Dakota however has one of the lowest pecentages accross the country while Mississippi has some of the highest percentages in food insecurity accross the country for every year.
+From 2008 to 2017 food insecurity decreased in all fifty states except for North Dakota, Louisiana, and West Virginia.
+However, North Dakota has one of the lowest  food insecurity pecentages in the country, while Mississippi annually has some of the highest food insecurity percentages in the country.

-Between 2008 and 2010, the states with the lowest levels recorded for food insecurity were North Dakota, Virginia, New Hampshire, Delaware, and Minnesota.
-From 2017 to 2019 the states with the lowest levels of food insecurity were Iowa, New Hampshire, and New Jersey with North Dakota and Minnestota having the same amount of food insecurity.
+Between 2008 and 2010, the states with the lowest food insecurity percentage were North Dakota, Virginia, New Hampshire, Delaware, and Minnesota.
+From 2017 to 2019 the states with the lowest food insecurity percentage were Iowa, New Hampshire, and New Jersey followed by North Dakota and Minnestota with an equal food insecurity percentage.

-Between 2008 and 2010 Mississippi, Texas, Alabama, Arkansas, and Georgia had some of the highest levels of food insecurity.
-They all decreased from 2017 to 2019 and the new highest states are Mississippi, Louisiana, West Virginia and New Mexico.
+Between 2008 and 2010 Mississippi, Texas, Arkansas,  Alabama, and Georgia had the highest levels of food insecurity.
+These states all reduced food insecurity for the 2017 to 2019 period leaving Mississippi, Louisiana, West Virginia, and New Mexico as the most food insecure states.

 <details><Summary>2008-2010 Map</summary>
 <img width="700" alt="Screen Shot 2023-03-21 at 10 52 47 PM" src="https://user-images.githubusercontent.com/112206035/226937278-6cbac4ab-18e5-4a3a-bc71-9a4c8ac6901c.png">